 Stewart Levine received his M.D. from the State University of New York at Stony Brook School of Medicine in 1983.
 He did his internship and residency in internal medicine at St. Vincent’s Hospital and Medical Center in New York City and fellowships in pulmonary medicine at Memorial Sloan-Kettering Cancer Center from 1986 to 1988 and critical care medicine at the NIH from 1989 to 1995.
 He joined the NIH as a staff clinician in the Critical Care Medicine Department of the Clinical Center in 1995, became a tenure-track Investigator in the NHLBI in 1998, and was promoted to Senior Investigator in 2007.
 He also served as a Medical Officer in the United States Public Health Service and was the Medical Director of the NHLBI’s Upper Cardozo Pulmonary Clinic.
-Dr. Levine received the NHLBI Division of Intramural Research Orloff Science Award in 2012 and 2015.
+Dr. Levine received the NHLBI Division of Intramural Research Orloff Science Award twice in 2012 and again in 2015.
 In 2015, he also received the NHLBI Director’s Outstanding Translational Science Award.
 He has authored or coauthored more than 90 publications.
-He is currently on the editorial board of Chest and has previously served on the editorial board of the Journal of Biological Chemistry.
+He is currently on the editorial boards of the American Journal of Respiratory Cell and Molecular Biology and Chest, and has previously served on the editorial board of the Journal of Biological Chemistry.
 He is a member of the American Society for Clinical Investigation, American Thoracic Society, American College of Chest Physicians, American Association for the Advancement of Science, and American Society for Biochemistry and Molecular Biology.
 He is a member of the NHLBI Institutional Review Board and serves as Vice President of the Metropolitan D.C.
 Thoracic Society.
-Additionally he holds two patents from his work.
+Additionally, he holds two patents from his work.

 Asthma is a common disease that affects 300 million people worldwide.
 The pathogenesis of asthma involves airway inflammation, as well as airway remodeling and hyperreactivity, which leads to difficulty in breathing which can be deadly if not properly controlled.
 Steroid medications can successfully treat asthma in most cases.
 However, the side-effects of long-term steroid administration can be profound, and in the approximately 5% of patients with severe refractory asthma, these medications fail to adequately control the disease.
 Dr. Levine is focused on developing new treatment approaches for patients with severe asthma.